CausalDM/Causal-Decision-Making/README.md

 This book is powered by a package call [Jupyter Book](https://jupyterbook.org/intro.html).
 Refer to its documents for more details.

 To compile, we need to first install this package

 ```
 pip install -U jupyter-book
 ```

-### Compile a new version
+### Step 1: Compile a new version
-1. switch to the main branch in Github Desktop
+1. in Github Desktop, switch to the main branch
+2. in your terminal, go to the parent folder of `Causal-Decision-Making`
-2. `jupyter-book build Causal-Decision-Making`
+3. run `jupyter-book build Causal-Decision-Making`
-3. The static html should then be visiable locally at `Causal-Decision-Making/_build/html/index.html`
+4. The static html should then be visiable locally at `Causal-Decision-Making/_build/html/index.html`
-4. Commit & push this version (main branch)
+5. Commit & push this version (main branch)

 If you only want to share this version internally instead of publishing it online, the steps above are enough.
 Otherwise, continue with the steps in the next section.

-### Publish a new version
+### Step 2 (optional): Publish a new version
 4. `cd Causal-Decision-Making`
 5. run `ghp-import -n -p -f _build/html` at the `main` branch.
 Ignores the password part.
 6. push the `gh-pages` branch